 For the second training, I will educate members on how to harness the power of videos for marketing.
 This medium is super powerful when used well!
 Creating videos is a skillset, but now-a-days we have so many resources and tools available to use to either create videos ourselves or hire others to help create them for us.
 And not only that, but we want to focus on creating videos that engage our audience and get their attention to take action.
 Social video posts reach a much larger audience than just static social posts, so its good to look at how a designer can be creative with video.
 Maybe it’s starting out with a video portfolio reel, or a video on how your textile pattern is now your couch fabric or on the shirt of a fashion model?
 The sooner you can jump on the video bandwagon, the sooner you will see a rise in your social media following + have a stronger chance of reaching more of your audience online.

 Thank you to Brooke for sharing her tips for using videos for marketing!
-You can learn more about the Summer of Creativity here.
+Click here to learn more about the Textile Design Lab.